Denver Airport station

 Denver Airport is a commuter rail station on the A Line in Denver, Colorado, serving Denver International Airport.
-The A Line begins at the airport and travels west to Union Station in Downtown Denver in about 37 minutes via six intermediate stops.
-Trains operate approximately every 15 minutes.
+It is the eastern terminus of the A Line, which travels from this station to Union Station in downtown Denver.
+The station opened along with the rest of the A Line on April 22, 2016.

+Trains depart this station every 15 minutes during the day, and every 30 minutes before 6:00 AM and after 8:00 PM.
+The trip to Union Station takes approximately 40 minutes.

 History

-The 1989 master plan for Denver International Airport included provisions for a future transit connection, and the main Jeppesen Terminal was designed to accommodate it.
+The 1989 master plan for Denver International Airport included provisions for a future transit connection, and the Jeppesen Terminal was designed to accommodate it.
 The Regional Transportation District (RTD) first studied a rail link in 1997, but funding became available only after voters approved the FasTracks expansion package in November 2004.
-The 23.5 mi line was built and is operated through the Eagle P3, a public-private partnership.
-The station opened along with the rest of the A Line on April 22, 2016.
+The 23.5 mi line was built and is operated through Eagle P3, a public-private partnership.

-The two tracks and island platform at Denver Airport station are offset within the right-of-way to allow for future expansion.

-The station was designed by architecture firm Gensler, which also designed the 519-room Westin hotel built above and straddling the tracks.
+The station was designed by architecture firm Gensler, which also designed the Westin hotel built above and straddling the tracks.
 The hotel opened on November 25, 2015, several months before the station, and the project also included an 82000 sqft open-air plaza.
 The complex achieved a LEED Platinum rating.